 Teena‑Ann V. Sankoorikal is a partner in Cravath’s Litigation Department.

 Ms. Sankoorikal has a broad litigation practice, with particular experience in intellectual property-related disputes, including patent, copyright, trade secret, contract and antitrust matters.
-Ms. Sankoorikal has represented both plaintiffs and defendants including Alarm.com (patent litigation), IBM (copyright, trade secret and antitrust), Qualcomm (patent), Warner Brothers Records (copyright) and Frank Reginald Brown (dispute relating to Snapchat), among others.
+Ms. Sankoorikal has represented both plaintiffs and defendants including Alarm.com (patent litigation), IBM (copyright, trade secret and antitrust), Qualcomm (patent), Warner Brothers Records (copyright) and Frank Reginald Brown (dispute relating to ownership interest in Snapchat), among others.

 Ms. Sankoorikal was recognized for her work in intellectual property litigation in the Leaders League Innovation - Technology & Intellectual Property Report in 2014.
 In 2013, Ms. Sankoorikal was named a “Rising Star” by both New York Law Journal and the Minority Corporate Counsel Association (MCCA).
 In 2012, she received the “Best Lawyers Under 40” award from the National Asian Pacific American Bar Association for her outstanding professional achievements and dedication to the Asian Pacific American community.